-The California Area Division of Health Facilities Engineering lacks sufficient funding to provide service to 36 Tribal health programs operating nearly 150 clinical facilities across the state.
+The California Area Division of Health Facilities Engineering lacks sufficient funding to provide services to 36 Tribal health programs operating nearly 150 clinical facilities across the state.

-The Facilities Support Account (FSA) funds the expenses for all Area and service unit facility personnel who manage and implement the IHS healthcare facilities maintenance and improvement program, the healthcare facilities new and replacement construction program, the biomedical equipment maintenance and repair program, and, in many cases, the real property and health facilities planning program.
-FSA funds support personnel who operate the physical plant at IHS-owned healthcare facilities and certain non-personnel related operating costs.
+The Facilities Support Account (FSA) funds the expenses for all Area and service unit facility personnel who manage and implement the IHS health care facilities maintenance and improvement program, the health care facilities new and replacement construction program, the biomedical equipment maintenance and repair program, and, in many cases, the real property and health facilities planning program.
+FSA funds support personnel who operate the physical plant at IHS-owned health care facilities and certain non-personnel related operating costs.